IsaHu-dev/Film-Memory-Quiz-Night/README.md

   - After completing the quiz, players are directed to a result screen that shows their performance, including their final score and percentage.
 Players can either choose to register their score or play again, enhancing engagement.

   - At the last stage of designing the web application, a congratulations page is included for users who score over 70%.
+An animation displaying confetti is added as visual simuli to congratulate the winner!

  ![RESULTS SCREEN](https://github.com/IsaHu-dev/Film-Memory-Quiz-Night/blob/main/media/congrats.png)